Limits

 | Workers isolate memory | 128 MB | RGBA decode buffer = width × height × 4.
 A 5500×5500 image → 121 MB → out of memory.
 Practical ceiling: source dimensions ~4000×4000. |

-| Worker request body | 100 MB on Paid, 25 MB on Free | Source images larger than this get rejected before edgesharp can decode them. |
+| Worker request body | 100 MB on Paid | Source images larger than this get rejected before edgesharp can decode them. |

-| Worker CPU time per request | 10 ms (Free Bundled), 50 ms (Paid Bundled), 30 s (Paid Unbound) | A 4K JPEG → AVIF transform is ~1–2 s CPU.
-Production transforms need Workers Paid + Unbound.
-Free plan is fine for the cached hot path (~5 ms) but cold transforms exceed the 10 ms budget. |
+| Worker CPU time per request | 30 s on the Standard usage model (Paid default) | A 4K JPEG → AVIF transform is ~1–2 s CPU.
+Standard is the default for new Paid Workers, so cold transforms fit. |

 MAX_WIDTH constant | 3840 (Next.js default) | Output width caps here regardless of source.
 Edit MAX_WIDTH in src/worker.ts if you need larger outputs. |